kwur/new-kwur-site/_posts/2009-08-29-album-review-naomi-shelton-and-the-gospel-queens-what-have-you-done-my-brother.md

   </p>

   <p>
-    &#8220;You got gospel in my R&B!
-You got R&B in my gospel!&#8221; An actually pretty interesting record from Brooklyn&#8217;s tremendous soul label, Daptone, it combines an R&B tempo and instrumentation with gospel vocal arrangements.
-Ms. Shelton&#8217;s voice is really distinctive, and the record sounds terrific.
+    “You got gospel in my R&B!
+You got R&B in my gospel!”
+An actually pretty interesting record from Brooklyn’s tremendous soul label, Daptone, it combines an R&B tempo and instrumentation with gospel vocal arrangements.
+Ms. Shelton’s voice is really distinctive, and the record sounds terrific.
 Play all, but esp:
   </p>

   <p>
-    1, 4++(groove!), 6+ (now there&#8217;s gospel), 7, 10+(deep soul)
+    1, 4++(groove!), 6+ (now there’s gospel), 7, 10+(deep soul)
   </p>
 </div>